foldda/charian/README.md

 ## The (new) technology - RDA encoding
 ## The product - Charian

+The **Rda class** and the **IRda interface** from the API are implemented with methods and properties for UDT-oriented operations[^6], and from a client's perspective, it only needs to deal with a simple, easy-to-access storage space, which is also serializable, through the API.
+A Charian client does not have to know or to deal with the RDA encoding at all.

+[^6]: The description and examples are given in C# syntax, but the illustrated methods can be easily translated to the Python and Java implementations which are also provided in this repo, and have identical functions.

 Charian is not just another data encoder or object serializer.
 By making cross-program data exchange much simpler and more flexible, programs and devices can connect to each other and work collaboratively, and play-part in an eco-system of distributed solutions that leverage the technology.